amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 packed = pack(xx, xx > 5) ! returns (/ 9, 6, 7, 8 /)
 ```

 And this is the equivalent code in the new syntax.
 The `filter` standard library functional takes a 𝜆 function and a vector.
-The 𝜆 function takes an argument `x`, which is an element of the vector `xx`.
+The 𝜆 function takes an argument `x`, which is an element sequentially pulled from the vector `xx`.

 ```
 xx = [9, 1, 6, 3, 7, 4, 8, 5, 2, 0] ## inferred type is [ℕ 10]
 filtered = filter (𝜆 x → x > 5) xx ## returns [9, 6, 7, 8]
 ```

-As a full-fledged scientific DSL, our new language must support FP, fully.
-So, it provides syntactically concise and convenient means for defining (abstracting) and calling (applying) functions.
-But Fortran's current support for FP leaves much to be desired: there is no lambda abstraction and no function composition operators in Fortran.
+As a scientific DSL, our new language must support FP, fully.
+So, it provides concise and convenient syntax for defining (abstracting) and calling (applying) functions.
+Fortran's current support for FP, though, leaves much to be desired: no support for lambda abstraction, no support for function composition operators, and what little functional facilities supported is syntactically burdensome.

 ***support clausal functions***—Functions can also be defined by multi-clause pattern matching in the new language.